What is a Voltmeter?

 Fig 3-6.
 A simple circuit using a microammeter (tA) to measure DC voltage.

 Alternative types voltmeters use electrostatic deflection, rather than electromagnetic deflection, to produce its readings.
 Remember that electric fields produce forces, just as magnetic fields do.
 Therefore, a pair of electrically charged plates attract or repel each other.
 An electrostatic voltmeter takes advantage of the attractive force between two plates having an opposite electric charge, or having a large potential difference.
+It is used to measure the potential difference.
 Figure 3-7 portrays the functional mechanics of an electrostatic voltmeter.
 It constitutes, in effect, a sensitive, calibrated electroscope.
 The device draws essentially no current from the power supply.
 Nothing but air exists between the plates, and air constitutes a nearly perfect electrical insulator.
 A properly designed electrostatic meter can indicate AC voltage as well as DC voltage.
 However, the construction tends to be fragile, and mechanical vibration can influence the reading.

 Fig 3-7.
 Functional drawing of an electrostatic voltmeter movement.